 3. Provide a stimulating intellectual and social environment for those who have achieved membership.

 This well-established organization is a wonderful community that goes beyond just recognizing high intellectual ability, and we highly recommend it to those who might qualify.
 We are completely independent of the organization and do not provide this IQ testing for Mensa as an affiliate.
 You will decide if your score is sent.
-We can retest you with a different test if your score is close.
+We can retest you with a different measure if your score is close.

 More About Mensa